jonkarrer/amanda_website/README.md

     [x] set extension button to href="extensions.html"
     [x] switch the extensions button to a home link to go back to index [x] make learn more button link to extension page
+[x] create portfolio page
+    [x] new html, copy over navagation bar and import css [x] want a 2x2 flex grid. main is the column and divs are rows with 2 divs inserted who have background-image properties set.
+    [x] organize images in file with "hair(gridtag)" ie haira1.jpg haira2.jpg.
+    [x] make a js function that inserts images into grid.
+        [x] make array of all images and then use a for loop with += 2 to loop over array. arr[i] and arr[i+1] will inject into a prebuilt dom.
+    [x] make all dropdown links function
+[] make adjustments to page style
+    [] invisible bead extensions is not the right size.
+Bigger [] images on safari doesnt work.
+I think class declaring is not compatible.
+Check es6.
+[] make mock up for color pages
+[] create a maintanence page
+[] create a testimonials page